rpm-software-management/dnf/doc/api_conf.rst

     Directory where the log files will be stored.
 Default is ``"/var/log"``.

+  .. attribute:: module_platform_id

+    Set this to $name:$stream to override PLATFORM_ID detected from ``/etc/os-release``.
+    It is necessary to perform a system upgrade and switch to a new platform.

   .. attribute:: multilib_policy

     Controls how multilib packages are treated during install operations.
 Can either be ``"best"`` (the default) for the depsolver to prefer packages which best match the system's architecture, or ``"all"`` to install all available packages with compatible architectures.